-There’s no question why recruiters will choose to use Skype, Facetime, Google Hangouts, or any other free video calling system over video interviewing software: It’s seemingly cost-efficient.
+There’s no question why recruiters will choose to use Skype, Facetime, Google Hangouts, or any other free video conference software over video interviewing software: It’s seemingly cost-efficient.
 While it’s true these alternatives don’t require a monetary payment up front, most recruiters using one will find themselves wasting more money and time on the recruitment process as a whole.
 The result is a lower quality of candidates being considered, increasing the chances of the wrong person for the job getting hired.

 Despite this, many recruiters still opt to use free alternatives instead of a dedicated video interviewing software.
 Data shows the recruitment process is becoming longer and more costly for companies, which means a change should be imminent.
 Hiring better agents leads to better customer experiences, which should always be prioritized.
 The best place to start is by investing in a video interviewing system designed specifically for recruitment purposes.

 Software like Google Hangouts, Skype, and Facetime was designed to help people connect in real time through video technology.
 While this is great for keeping in touch with family or friends, the technology is lacking as a professional method to interview job applicants.

 The appeal of using free technology for recruitment is still alluring to business owners, though.
 A survey of 200 recruiters by Software Advice found 61% use Skype to perform video interviews.
 The survey shows Skype remains a clear favorite among recruiters, with only 18% using a dedicated video interviewing platform, 16% using video conferencing, and 6% using Google Hangouts.